xiaosuiba/jekyll-now/_posts/2017-2-6-Use-localtime-in-openstack-for-windows-clients.md

 ## 1st.
 Set up at the very beginning

-Just create create the image with a property os_type=windows like this:
+Just create the image with a property os_type=windows like this:

 ```
 glance image-update --property os_type="windows" <IMAGE-ID>